szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Max iterations (Chat / Orchestrator)``: Maximum number of main-agent iterations in Chat and Orchestrator modes.
 Set ``0`` for no application-level iteration limit.
 Default: ``48``.

+* ``Max workers (Chat / Orchestrator)``: Maximum number of worker agents that can be created in Chat and Orchestrator workflows.
+Set ``0`` for no worker limit.
+Default: ``16``.
+This setting does not limit Swarm size.

 * ``Max iterations (Swarm)``: Maximum number of main-agent/orchestrator iterations in Swarm mode.
 Set ``0`` for no application-level iteration limit.
 Default: ``4096``.

 * ``Worker max iterations``: Maximum number of iterations for each worker agent in any Chat with Agents mode.
 Set ``0`` for no application-level iteration limit.
 Default: ``24``.

 An iteration is an internal reasoning/tool-call cycle, not a user message turn.
-Increasing or disabling these limits can increase latency, token/API usage, and tool execution.
-This is especially important in Swarm because Swarm has no worker-count limit.
+Increasing or disabling iteration limits can increase latency, token/API usage, and tool execution.
+The Chat/Orchestrator worker limit controls the number of workers created in those workflows; ``0`` removes that limit.
+Swarm is not constrained by this setting and uses its separately declared worker count.

 Agents
 ^^^^^^